sansculotte/pd-zmq/README.md

 version 0.0.3
-at the moment functionality is basic, but the thing is generally usable.
+at the moment functionality is basic, but the thing is generally usable. zeromq is a very basic but powerfull library so it is easy to shoot your- self in the foot. check out the "FAQs":http://zeromq.org/area:faq for some advice on usage, or consult "the guide":http://zguide.zeromq.org/page:all

 send and receive are using the FUDI protocol, which makes it great for connecting PD patches, but slightly akward for use with external nodes.